 Current implementation

 Currently, the optimization algorithm is implemented in MATLAB, and solved by Gurobi through YALMIP.
 The points in bold in the previous list have been implemented for now.
-It is to note that the mathematical formulation of the problem involve many equality and inequality constraints that do not show in the above logistical problem.
+It is to note that the mathematical formulation of the problem involves many equality and inequality constraints that do not show in the above logistical problem.

 Figure 15 gives the schedule representation of a first optimization formulation.
 The implication of the daily cost is obvious in the fact that many skips are scheduled on the same days.
 This is also caused by the lack of time constraints for working days, which would limit this.
 Additionally, the filling rates in this case are randomly generated in a range between 0-0.5.
 The upper limit of 0.5 is because the model still does not offer any flexibility around overflowing (which should have an associated cost), and the collections are assumed to be at the same time every day (instead of morning/afternoon collections).